-The current position of computing the period of 24-hours is that it could be a matter of several days, and is definitely 'worrying' to some legal academicians.
-24 Be that as it may, the view, however 'absurd' it may be, is the correct view since an excluded day (weekly holiday and public holiday) shall not be reckoned in the computation of time.
+The current position of computing the period of 24 hours is that it could be a matter of several days, and is definitely 'worrying' to some legal academicians. n24 Be that as it may, the view, however 'absurd' it may be, is the correct view since an excluded day (weekly holiday and public holiday) shall not be reckoned in the computation of time and can be done the next day following an excluded day.
 On the basis of the Interpretation Act, the arrested person if taken to a Magistrate on the day following a weekly (Sunday) or public holiday (an excluded day) it shall be construed as being done or taken in due time (authors' emphasis).
-Moreover, the move to have a 24-hour Magistrate is only a recent one and is not widely implemented throughout the country, and only a Standing Order, 25 it has no legal effect but merely disciplinary actions against the members of the Judiciary or the Police force: There is still no legal obligation to produce the arrested suspect before the 24-hour Magistrate.
-The practice has all the while been that excluded days are never reckoned when computing 24 hours.
-26 What is even more disturbing about the argument that 24 hours is 24 hours since there are also ex-officio Magistrates who could authorise detention failed to see that an order under section 117 of the CPC is a judicial act (see the discussions below), and this role, it is submitted, is best done by appointed Magistrate rather than ex-officio (amateur) Magistrates.
-The amendment to the Interpretation Act 1967 with the insertion of section 17A may now lend support that section 28 of the CPC has to be 24 hour.
-Still, it is suggested that the Interpretation Act be amended so that for the first of computation of time for the purpose of section 28 of the Criminal Procedure Code, 24 hours should be construed as 24 hours save for the time necessary for the journey from the [place of arrest to the Magistrate's Court.
-Otherwise, 24 hours can have an extended effect.
+Moreover, the move to have a 24-hour Magistrate is only a recent one and is not widely implemented throughout the country, and only a Standing Order, n25 and it has no legal effect but merely disciplinary actions against the members of the Judiciary or the police force: There is still no legal obligation to produce the arrested suspect before the 24-hour Magistrate.
+The practice has all the while been that excluded days are never reckoned when computing 24 hours. n26 What is even more disturbing about the argument that 24 hours is the actual 24 hours since there are also ex-officio Magistrates who could authorise detention failed to see that an order under s 117 of the CPC is a judicial act (see the discussions below), and this role, it is submitted, is best done only by appointed Magistrate rather than ex-officio (amateur) Magistrates.
+The amendment to the Interpretation Act 1967 with the insertion of s 17A may now lend support that s 28 of the CPC has to be 24 hour.
+Still, it is suggested that the Interpretation Act be amended so that for the computation of time for the purpose of s 28 of the Criminal Procedure Code, 24 hours should be construed as 24 hours save the time necessary for the journey from the place of arrest to the Magistrate's Court.
+Otherwise, 24 hours can have an undesirable effect.